top of page

 Hurshat Tal for swimming and picnicking

-Hurshat Tal is a very beautiful, popular park in the northern part of the Hula Valley close to Kiryat Shmona with green lawns even in the middle of summer and a large lake.
-The swimming in the lake is suitable for all ages.
+Hurshat Tal is a very beautiful, popular park in the northern part of the Hula Valley close to Kiryat Shmona that has a large lake and green lawns even in the middle of summer.
+Swimming in the lake is suitable for all ages.
 The lawns are expansive and have shaded picnic benches set among oak trees.
-The 240 Mount Tabor oaks are some of the largest in Israel and survived because the forest was regarded as a holy site by Muslims.
+The 240 Mount Tabor oaks are some of the largest in Israel and they have survived because the forest was regarded as a holy site by Muslims.

 Two deep parts of the lake are sectioned off for adult swimming.
 There is a wading area for children.
 The water temperature is 12 degrees C (55 degrees F) all year round.
-There are lifeguards on duty when the park is open.
-Children can play in the shallow stream that comes off from the lake and which is a branch of the Dan River.
+There are lifeguards when the park is open.
+Children can play in the shallow stream that comes off from the lake, which is a branch of the Dan River.
 The stream bed is a bit slippery without footwear.
-There are WCs in the park and a store that sells hot and cold drinks and other supplies.
+There are restrooms in the park and a store that sells hot and cold drinks and other supplies.
 You are permitted to barbecue on the lawns.
 There is wheelchair accessibility from the parking lot.
 There are cabins and bungalows for rent.

 Stream at Hurshat tal.jpeg